BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.6875in;height:5.04167in" />

-At this point we will not be able to come back for a bit, so make sure you’re ready with all the Pokemon you want to catch on this island for now, and every quest you wanted to finish.
+At this point we will not be able to come back for a bit, so make sure you're ready with all the Pokemon you want to catch on this island for now, and every quest you wanted to finish.

-Once you’re ready, head into the Aquarium/gym and go into the backroom.
+Once you're ready, head into the Aquarium/gym and go into the backroom.
-You don’
+You don'

 ## Blacksteeple Castle

 Blacksteeple is one of my favorite sections of this game, but its very story driven and has relatively few battles, items, wild Pokemon and the like.
-I’ll be telegraphing every move you must do during this part of the game, but I also do believe it’s more fun to play this part without referencing any guide unless you get stuck.
-We won’t be able to come back later (at least in this version), so it might be a good idea to scan this section after you’re done to ensure you don’t miss anything.
+I'll be telegraphing every move you must do during this part of the game, but I also do believe it's more fun to play this part without referencing any guide unless you get stuck.
+We won't be able to come back later (at least in this version), so it might be a good idea to scan this section after you're done to ensure you don't miss anything.
 As a note - the outdoor section in the middle will be referred to as the courtyard, the east section will be the quarry, and the left section will be the fields.

 ### Day 1

-We’ll wake up in the cells.
+We'll wake up in the cells.
 Go to sleep.

 Relationship Point Choices:
 - How did you?
 (Neutral)